rhinoman/odmp/README.md

 ### Prerequisites

-At a minimum, you'll need Docker CE installed as well as docker-compose to spin up the required dev resources
+At a minimum, you'll need Docker CE installed as well as docker-compose to spin up the required dev resources.
+The included docker-compose.yml in the root directory is intended for development use and starts dev instances of all the required support services.

 For backend development: